-If you take insulin for your type 2 diabetes, your doctor may ask you to test your blood glucose daily and keep records of the results.
 Regularly monitoring your blood glucose at home helps you better control your glucose levels and gives your doctor a clear picture of how well your medication is working.
-If you are taking your medications as directed, and your blood glucose is not under control, your doctor will be able to change the timing or dosage of medicine to be more effective.
+If you’re taking your medications as directed, and your blood glucose is not under control, your doctor will be able to change the timing or dosage of medicine to be more effective.

 What does it involve?

-Your doctor will explain how to interpret the results of your blood glucose testing.
+Your doctor will explain what various blood glucose levels mean for you.
 Blood glucose levels are expressed in terms of milligrams per deciliter (mg/dL).
-For instance, people under age 60 who have diabetes but are otherwise relatively healthy might have a range of 80 and 120 mg/dL, while older people and those with other conditions such as heart or kidney disease might have a range of 100 and 140 mg/dL.
+The average range of blood glucose levels is 80 to 130 mg/dL before meals and less than 180 mg/dL after a meal.
 In addition to the daily measurements you take at home, your doctor will measure your A1C levels twice a year.
 AIC levels indicate your average blood glucose levels over the past few months.
 A1C levels are expressed as a percentage.
-A1C may also be expressed as eAG, or average glucose.
-Your eAG number may be easier to understand, since it is expressed in mg/dL like the tests you take at home.
-Your doctor will help you understand what your A1C or eAG numbers indicate about how well your blood glucose is controlled.

 Each time you visit your doctor, bring your testing results with you.
 Be honest with your doctor about how consistently you take your medications as directed.
 Occasionally, bring your home blood glucose monitor with you to your doctor’s office and test yourself with it at the same time the doctor tests you, and compare the two results.
 If the results from your monitor are off from the laboratory results by more than 15 percent, you may need a new monitor.

 If you use an insulin pump, your doctor may recommend continuous blood glucose monitoring.
 A continuous blood glucose monitor consists of a sticky patch with a tiny needle worn on the skin and a small electronic recording device.
-The monitor in the needle wirelessly transmits blood glucose level readings to the recording device, which must be kept near you.
+The monitor transmits blood glucose level readings to the recording device, which must be kept near you.
 The device will test your glucose levels and display the results once every few minutes.
 You will need to remove and replace the patch on a different part of your body each week.
-You will still need to perform regular finger sticks with a traditional blood glucose monitor to make sure that the continuous glucose monitor is calibrated correctly.
-Continuous blood glucose monitors are more expensive and less accurate than traditional testing.
+Continuous blood glucose monitors are more expensive and less accurate than traditional testing, and you will still need to do traditional blood glucose tests periodically

 If your type 2 diabetes is poorly controlled, your doctor may recommend that you test your urine for ketones.
 Ketones are acid molecules released when your body has very high blood glucose levels and is forced to break down fats for energy.
 Ketone testing kits, which involve dipping a testing strip into a cup of urine, are available at pharmacies.
-You may need to test for ketones if your blood glucose is exceptionally high, if you are ill, or if you are experiencing nausea, vomiting, and stomach pain that could indicate ketoacidosis.
-If you have moderate or high levels of ketones, call your doctor immediately or go to the nearest emergency room.
+If test results show a high level of ketones, this means you can go into ketoacidosis, and you should call a doctor or go to the emergency room right away.

 Cost and your health insurance program may limit what type of blood glucose testing monitor you can choose.